Digital signature in Estonia: Legislation

 The nature and use of digital signature in Estonia is regulated by the Digital Signature Act.
 The Estonian parliament Riigikogu passed the Digital Signature Act on March 8, 2000, and it entered into force on December 15, 2000.
 According to this legislation, a digital signature is equal to a hand-written signature.
 Pursuant to the Act it is also necessary to distinguish between valid and void digital signatures, any signatures given with a void or suspended certificate are null and void.
 The Digital Signature Act has been superseded by the EU-wide eSignature Directive (eIDAS) since 2016.
 It should also mandate that rest of the EU member nations accept Estonian e-signatures amongst other countries e-signatures.
 The eSignature Directive also specifies that member nations should use and accept signatures in the Associated Signature Containers (ASiC) format.

 All Estonian authorities are obliged to accept digitally signed documents.

 Prerequisites

 Users can create digitally signed documents with their ID-card, digital identity card or Mobile-ID using either the DigiDoc3 program that is installed into the computer along with the ID-card software, in the signing section of the State Portal www.eesti.ee or in the DigiDoc Portal.

 Digital signature support can be added to all the applications and programs where it is required.

 International context

-The Estonian digital signatures corresponds to the EU eIDAS (910/2014) with the strictest requirements (advanced electronic signature, secure-signature-creation device, qualified certificate, certification-service-provider issuing qualified certificates).
+The Estonian digital signatures corresponds to the EU eIDAS (910/2014) with the strictest requirements (advanced electronic signature, secure-signature-creation device, qualified certificate, certification service provider (CSP) issuing qualified certificates).